 Questioning established notions of ‘good taste’ is a concept that runs throughout the Edgeley brand.
 With a cheeky nod towards challenging conventional aesthetics, Alice Edgeley creates her own version of bold glamour by following her instincts rather than the dictates of current fashion orthodoxy.

 The shop also stocks a selection of hand-picked independent designers who share the same Edgeley ethos, curated by Alice’s expert eye.
-These include pop art perspex earrings by Sydney designer and long time collaborator Nikita Majajas of Doodad and Fandango, the BAD Weekend zine, masks by Official Ratbag, jewellery by Metal Couture, art cushions by Untitled hashtag and fetish belts by Tusler leather.
+These include pop art perspex earrings by Sydney designer and long time collaborator Nikita Majajas of Doodad and Fandango, the BAD Weekend zine, masks by Official Ratbag, and art cushions by Untitled hashtag.

 If you’re lucky you can even catch Imperial Leather rehearsing of an evening in the window.
 Imperial Leather are a Spa Country, Spaghetti Goth, Surf n Turf, Post Punk four piece from Melbourne.
 Annaliese Redlich guitar & vox, Emma Peel keys, Ginger Light bass & Alice Edgeley drums.